lux4rd0/sense-collector/README.md

 - true
 - false

 `SENSE_COLLECTOR_DEBUG_SLEEPING` - OPTIONAL

-Outputs additional logging specific to when the collector is sleeping between polling.
+Outputs additional logging specific to when the Collector is sleeping between polling.
 Sometimes you want to see if it's doing anything.
 Defaults to false.

 - true
 - false